MrDOS/librbr/README.md

 ## License

-This project is licensed under the terms of the Apache License 2.0;
+This project is licensed under the terms of the Apache License, Version 2.0;
 see https://www.apache.org/licenses/LICENSE-2.0.